SumoLogic/sumologic-documentation/docs/alerts/scheduled-searches/save-to-index.md

 id: save-to-index
 title: Save to Index
 sidebar_label: Save to Index
-description: When you create a Scheduled Search, you can save the results to an Index.
+description: When you save the results of a scheduled search to an Index you can search your data using _index=index_name with increased search performance.
 ---

 When you create a Scheduled Search, you can save the results to an Index.
 This way, your data can be searched at a later time using `_index=index_name` with increased search performance.